Dangerous Driving Policy

 • Using the horn or gestures aggressively.

-Such behaviour may lead to driver suspension or deactivation, even for a single verified incident.
+Such behavior may result in suspension or deactivation, even after a single verified incident.

-Driving under the influence of alcohol, cannabis, or any impairing drug is strictly prohibited.
+Driving under the influence of alcohol, cannabis, or any impairing substance is strictly prohibited.

 • With a blood alcohol concentration (BAC) of 0.08% or higher, or